microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 ### Add increment and decrement stepping

 Use the `SpinButtonPlacementMode` property to enable buttons in the NumberBox control that can be clicked to increment or decrement the value in the NumberBox.
-This defaults to `Hidden`, but NumberBox offers two visible placement modes: `Inline` and `Compact`.
+These buttons will be disabled if a Maximum or Minimum value would be surpassed with another step.
 The amount of increment/decrement is specified with the `StepFrequency` property, which defaults to 1.

-Set `SpinButtonPlacementMode` to `Inline` to enable the buttons to appear beside the control. ol on click or hover.
+This defaults to `Hidden`, but NumberBox offers two visible placement modes: `Inline` and `Compact`.
+Set `SpinButtonPlacementMode` to `Inline` to enable the buttons to appear beside the control.

 XAML
 ```XAML